Configuring a Pipeline

 5. To configure the pipeline now, click Save & Open in Canvas.

 If you have not saved your Snowflake account URL or credentials to your StreamSets account, the Snowflake Credentials dialog box appears.
-Enter all required information to enable access to Snowflake.
+Enter the following information to enable access to Snowflake.
 The information is validated, then stored in your StreamSets account for use with all of your subsequent connections.

 6. In the canvas, on the General tab of the pipeline properties, configure the following properties, as needed: